Submit an Article Guidelines updatedMay 2020

 If applicable, authors should describe the role of the study sponsor, if any, in study design; collection, analysis, and interpretation of data; writing the report; and the decision to submit the report for publication.
 If the supporting source had no such involvement, the authors should so state.
 If applicable, authors must declare whether they had assistance with study design, data collection, data analysis, or manuscript preparation.
 If the manuscript reports on a registered clinical trial and has been assigned a trial registration number from a public trials registry, authors should provide this information.

-Protection of Identifiable Subjects
+Human Subjects Protection and Protection of Identifiable Subjects

 If subjects’ personal details are provided, measures should be taken to protect subjects’ identity.
 If photographs are submitted with a manuscript, permission to publish must be obtained in writing from all individuals pictured.
 Measures to conceal the identity of an individual in a photograph, such as placing black bars over the person’s eyes, should not be used.